glitchgod/feedrss/README.md

 \-Add in private rss feeds (Low chance due to no access to one)

-\-Figure out magnet rss feeds (low chance due to no idea how to decode the things)
+\-Figure out magnet rss feeds (Low chance due to no idea how to decode the things)

 --------------------------------------------------------------------------------------------------------------------------------------------

 <strong>Note:</strong> Dont forget to <strong>fix the permissions</strong> to allow it to be executed.
+<strong>Note 2:</strong> Using VNC and so far only VNC does weird things to keyboard input.
 Feel free to look at the ini files but I advice against editing anything in them as they keep settings and may not load the setting next time.